 Learn to be satisfied with "cool, it could be a female This Hawk or a That Hawk in first year plumage or.. by golly, it IS a hawk!"
 As for the little shorebirds.. aren't they cute?
 If it doesn't have a distinctive bill (indicative of a plover), it's probably a sandpiper -- which one?
 Clear your throat, peer at the little guy, and announce with certainty, "Oh!
 Look at the peep."
 Anyone in the know will recognize immediately that you are an experienced birder who knows the technical term for "some kind of sandpiper, beats me which one."

 Of course, you will still go through all your guides again and again... and kick yourself for not getting a good look at his belly, or noticing if there was a faintly different colored feather on his shoulder.. just go with the flow.
 We all know the story of the birder who just vanished from the beach, a safe 20 feet from the shore.
 It's not like he was pecked to death by Snowy Egrets.
 He could not accept the fact that he was looking at a small flock of peeps.
 He imploded.
 On the spot.
 Honest.

 .
-If you don't receive a reply within a day or two, I'm probably swamped with work, and will respond asap.
+If you don't receive a reply within a day or two, I'm probably swamped, and will respond asap.